VladimirMarkelov/clui/README.md

 The library is in the very beginning but it can be used to create working utilities: below is the example of my Dilbert comix downloader:

 <img src="./demos/dilbert_demo.gif" alt="Dilbert Downloader">

+## License

+CLUI is dual-licensed under MIT OR BSD-2-Clause